JuliaGraphics/ColorSchemeTools.jl/docs/src/index.md

 This package provides tools for working with color schemes - gradients and color maps - and is designed to work with ColorSchemes.jl.

 You can extract colorschemes from images, and replace an image's color scheme with another.
-There are also functions for creating color schemes from pre-defined lists or Julia functions.
+There are also functions for creating color schemes from pre-defined lists and Julia functions.

 This package relies on: